Settings

 The component

 A settings component is a plain React component.
-It renders into the settings layout that core already provides - no chrome, no title bar, just the panel body.
+It must default-export.
+The generator wires the component into the config by default name; a named export will not be picked up.
+Settings panels render into the settings layout that core already provides — no chrome, no title bar, just the panel body.
 Use the same hooks and patterns as any other screen:

 import { useMutation } from '@tinycld/core/lib/mutations'